An inexact strategy for the projected gradient algorithm in vector optimization problems on variable ordered spaces: The Inexact Projected Gradient Method

 \section{The Inexact Projected Gradient Method}

 This section is devoted to present an inexact projected gradient method for solving constrained smooth problems equipped with a variable order.
 This method uses an Armijo-type line-search, which is done on inexact descent feasible directions.
-The proposed scheme here has two main differences with respect to the approach introduced in \cite{nous}. {(i) it solves constrained problems. (ii) it accepts approximate solutions of the subproblem \eqref{ee} with some tolerance.}
+The proposed scheme here has two main differences with respect to the approach introduced in \cite{nous}. {(i) it solves constrained problems. (ii) it accepts approximate {directions} with some tolerance.}

 In the following, several constrained concepts and results will be presented and proved, which will be used in the convergence analysis of the proposed method below.